 To use Youtube++, just find the video you want to download, tap on the Download button beneath the video → Save with ++, then select the video quality, you can even choose to save audio in this step.
 Once the process finishes, you can find your video in the “Downloads ” tab, from there, you can choose to play and save it to Camera Roll as well.

-Youtube++ is used only for downloading videos from Youtube.
-But if you want to download videos from other social networks like Facebook, Instagram, Twitter,… you can install their matched tweaked apps on TweakBox as well.
-They are Facebook++, Instagram++, Twitter++,…
+Youtube++ is dedicated to downloading videos from Youtube.
+If you want to download videos from other social networks like Facebook, Instagram, Twitter,… you can try their modified apps like Facebook++, Instagram++, Twitter++,…

 Note that Youtube++ is a tweaked app and it may get revoked by Apple anytime.
 If you can’t install the app or it suddenly stops working, you can try installing from other sources, or wait for a few days while the owner of the source, TweakBox, fix the issues.